tianxiang1989/my_vim_settings/README.md

-# my_vimrc
+# vimrc
-win7 and ubuntu vim setting
+this is just a backup of my vim setting.

     .vimrc used for ubuntu
     _vimrc used for win7